moyuanchen/collusion/README.md

 ## Contact

-For issues or inquiries, please contact the maintainer or open an issue on GitHub.
+For issues or inquiries, please contact the maintainer (moyuan.chen24 [guess what this is] imperial.ac.uk) or open an issue on GitHub.